NerdiNed/Book_Store/README.md

 # Book_Store / react
-online book store, created for two databases: MongoDB &amp; MySQL
+online book store, created for two databases: MongoDB using mongoose &amp; MySQL

 first created with nodeJs and ejs then transfered into react &amp; redux